-- Changing residence hall assignments so that neither party shares the same residence hall (available to residential students) - Changing class assignments so that the parties do not share the same classes (available to instructional staff and students) - Providing academic support services including tutoring - Changing the students' work situation - Transportation/parking options - Prohibiting any contact between the parties - Assisting the victim/survivor in obtaining a MCCN no contact order or a court-issued restraining order or other lawful order of protection
+- Changing residence hall assignments so that neither party shares the same residence hall (available to residential students) - Changing class assignments so that the parties do not share the same classes (available to instructional staff and students) - Providing academic support services including tutoring - Changing the students' work situation - Transportation/parking options - Prohibiting any contact between the parties - Assisting the victim/survivor in obtaining a MCCN no-contact order or a courtissued restraining order or other lawful order of protection

-To access interim support services, contact Compliance Officer.
-She is available during regular business hours throughout the year to meet with students who need information or guidance about Sexual or Interpersonal Offenses.
+To access interim support services, contact the Compliance Officer.
+The Compliance Officer is available during regular business hours throughout the year to meet with students who need information or guidance about Title IX violations.